Interviewsand Articles

 Frederick Sontag: Well, they see the critical points, for instance in Marx.
 Finally you get them to see that it's a magnificent vision, and amazing that he should have seen it in his time.
 And if you ask any one of them, "Are you interested in liberation and freedom?"
 They'd all say, "Yes."
 But then how do we achieve it?
 They don't even get the point that America's revolution had force and violence in it.
 All of them, Marx, Lenin, Trotsky say violence is necessary to create the better world.
 The students see some of the problems, but what are we going to do?

-RW: The way you say that might lead one to believe that you're for the violence.
+RW: The way you say that might lead one to believe that you're in favor of the violence.

-FS: [laughs] No, but I see why it was necessary.
-There comes a time in every nation when this can not be allowed.
+FS: [laughs] No. But I see why it was necessary.
+There comes a time in every nation when some things cannot be allowed.
 Then you have to get ready to use violence if necessary.
 But any day you care to pick it up, reading the morning newspaper can't make you happy about the violence in the world.

 RW: In other words, what we are up against is really far more difficult.

-FS: And you see that Marx and Lenin thought they really had an answer how to change that.
+FS: ...and you see that Marx and Lenin thought they really had an answer how to change that.
 Even Freud did.
 It was the great era for that.
-They had scientific ability finally, whereas they had just been the victims before.
+They had "scientific ability" finally - whereas they'd just been the victims before.
 Now they had the power for change in their hands!
-Prometheus seizing the power from the Gods.
+Prometheus seizing the power from the Gods!
 These kids really don't believe that anymore.

 RW: One of the deepest questions a person could face, I would think, is what is really required?
-Because when you look at the history of mankind, you see a long history of the inadequacy of such ideas.
+Because when you look at the history of mankind, you see a long tale of the inadequacy of such prima facie ideas.

 FS: We created a new society, a great society, but we decided to compromise with slavery, which was totally against the American founding ideals.
 The founders knew it, but they just didn't think they could found the nation unless they accepted it.
 Then the things that they agreed to accept later became intolerable and caused the greatest destruction in American history, the Civil War.